andrasq/node-qdate/README.md

 Change Log
 ----------

+- 0.1.1 - tighten up the shell escaping of timespecs
 - 0.1.0 - use tzinfo to obtain timezone offsets
 - 0.0.4 - refactor into a singleton, split into an array, startOf, previous, following methods
 - 0.0.3 - depend on phpdate-js